klust/LUMI-BE-training-materials/docs/intro-202310xx/10_Lustre.md

 of 2 MiB (the `-S` flag) and a so-called stripe count, the number of OSTs used for the file, of 4 (the `-c` flag).

-Next we go into the subdirectory and use the `mkfile` command to generate f file of 2 GiB (the command reserves the space but does not write into it and that is why it is so fast, but that doesn't matter here).
+Next we go into the subdirectory and use the `mkfile` command to generate a file of 2 GiB.

 When we now check the file layout of the file that we just created with `lfs getstripe`, we see that the file now indeed uses 4 OSTs with a stripe size of 2 MiB, and has object on